 Hershman was one of the best and most important Jewish cantors ever, and more than that, one of the best tenors ever.
 And yet, his

 biography remains somewhat obscure.
-He was born in 1888 (no precise date known) in Chernigov, Ukraine.
+He was born on January 12th, 1888 in Chernihiv, Ukraine.
 He lost his father when he was

 only six years old, and grew up with foster parents first and then with his grandfather.
-His interest in music was early and genuinely
+His musical interest was early and

 fact still a child; at age 16, he already got his first post at the synagogue in Zhitomir, and soon after in Vilnius, where he was to stay